 Whether you are pouring a bowl of keto cereal or whipping up some mashed cauliflower, milk is a staple in many different foods and recipes.
 That being said, traditional cow’s milk is filled with added sugar and has a high carb count.
-Many people alsoavoid dairy products and are looking for keto-friendly milk substitutes.
+Many people avoid dairy products on keto and are looking for keto milk alternatives.

 The “milk” section of the grocery store has expanded vastly in the past few years, so it’s understandable that you might be lost as to which milk is keto-friendly and which isn’t.
 Let’s go over the most common products located in the diary section and whether or not they are acceptable on a low-carb diet.